 Bob Deans, APR Mentorship Award

-The mentorship award will be presented to a senior public relations practitioner who has demonstrated a commitment to and belief in the value of mentoring both those who are new to the profession and those who are committed to the practice of public relations.
+The Bob Deans, APR Mentorship Award will be presented to a senior public relations practitioner who has demonstrated a commitment to and belief in the value of mentoring both those who are new to the profession and those who are committed to the practice of public relations.
 The award recipient will have demonstrated a commitment to speaking to post-secondary students, encouraging internships in the workplace, fostering exemplary relationships in the profession and serving the profession.

 Nominators must be members in good standing of CPRS Hamilton and should submit a summary of no more than two pages (300-500 words) outlining who they nominate and how this individual fulfills the above criteria and exemplifies the attributes of this Mentorship Award.

-Louis J. Cahill, Canada’s “Dean of Public Relations”, was a true pioneer in the field.
+About Louis J. Cahill: Known as Canada’s “Dean of Public Relations”, Cahill was a true pioneer in the field.
 His unmatched achievements spanned a 70-year career.

 He co-founded the Niagara News Bureau in 1936 supplying news and photographs to newspapers and magazines throughout Canada and the U.S. It grew into one of the oldest and largest privately-owned public relations consultancies in Ontario, possibly Canada.